whitneyburton/portfolios/students/1602/jared-roth/20160617-jared-roth-m3.markdown

 * [GitHub URL](https://github.com/JaredRoth/personal-project)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/self_directed_project.md)

 My self-directed project was a re-implementation/upgrade of the event-application web interface my family uses in their business.
-It ended up not using more advanced rails strategies but instead had more complex business logic.
+It ended up not using more advanced rails strategies but instead had slightly more complex business logic.
+Stripe was a huge priority for me because their existing site and workflow are horrifically out of PCI compliance and I was motivated to learn how to get that set up.

 Reviewed by Brenna